JackSzwergold/Writing/memories/Why Do You Listen to That Junk.md

 ***

-*Why Do You Listen to That Junk?: Introduction to the B-52s (c) Copyright 2015 by Jack Szwergold.
+*Why Do You Listen to That Junk?: Introduction to the B-52s (c) Copyright 2015 by Jack Szwergold; written May 21, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*